 |1||4 December 2020||Businesses are required to store their invoices electronically.|

 |2||1 January 2023||Businesses need to integrate their systems of invoicing with Zakat, Tax and Customs Authority (ZAKAT) and will be required to upload their invoices on the portal.|

-Standard electronic invoices contain fields as per VAT legislations which include information of the seller and buyer, transaction, details of products/services, and other technical fields that are to be generated by the electronic invoicing solution.
+Standard electronic invoices contain fields as per VAT legislation which include information about the seller and buyer, transactions, details of products/services, and other technical fields that are to be generated by the electronic invoicing solution.

-Simplified electronic invoices are designed for most B2C transactions that are instant and does not require the buyer to use the invoice for input VAT deduction.
+Simplified electronic invoices are designed for most B2C transactions that are instant and do not require the buyer to use the invoice for input VAT deduction.

 The credit/debit note types follow the type of invoice that they are issued for e.g., a standard electronic note is issued for a standard e-invoice and a simplified electronic note is issued for a simplified e-invoice.

 In phase 1, all you will have to do is share the simplified e-invoices with your customers.
 However, in phase 2, these invoices will have to be reported to ZATCA within 24 hours of issuing them.